 One MET is the energy you spend sitting at rest, or your resting or basal metabolic rate.
 For example, an activity with a MET value of 3 means you’re exerting 3x the energy than you would if you were sitting still.

 While not exact, your Apple Watch or Fibtit will give you a pretty good idea of how your workouts are going.
 "The software behind these devices combines many factors such as age, sex, weight, workout duration, and heart rate to provide a calorie burn estimate," Froerer says.
 "Because each wearable or app will give you a different estimated calorie burn, I would recommend finding the one you like the most and sticking with the numbers it gives you."

 Workouts That Burn the Most Calories

 If you want to get the most bang for your buck, try HIIT workouts and aerobic exercise like running, rowing, and cycling—but don’t neglect strength training, either.
 "The more you focus on total body exercise, the more muscle recruitment you will utilize, resulting in more calories burned," Froerer says.
 "HIIT workouts are a quick and efficient way to burn calories and boost metabolism while continuing to burn calories throughout the day."

 Remember: Calories Aren't Everything

 Remember, at the end of the day, calories are just numbers.
 How strong you feel is more important than losing weight.
-That's why Fried recommends setting performance based goals, or specific goals you can more accurately measure instead.
+That's why Fried recommends setting performance-based goals or specific goals you can more accurately measure instead.
 Examples include completing a pull-up or hitting a record time on your mile.
-"Not only will this create a better mindset around fitness overall, it takes the focus off of aesthetics and won’t perpetuate the idea that exercising is merely to hit a calorie goal," she says.
+"Not only will this create a better mindset around fitness overall, but it also takes the focus off of aesthetics and won’t perpetuate the idea that exercising is merely to hit a calorie goal," she says.
 "It will encourage you to find joy in movement and create a sustainable routine that you can maintain and enjoy long term."